+Second, you should always supervise your child while they're brushing their teeth.
 If your kid is still a toddler, encourage them to hold their head at a slight downward angle.
 This will help ensure that extra toothpaste drips into the sink.

 You can also try turning each brushing session into a game.
 For example, when it's time to spit out the toothpaste, you can use the sink for target practice.